Nil Battey Sannata: Soundtrack

 The music for Nil Battey Sannata was composed by newcomers Rohan and Vinayak, with Manoj Yadav, Nitesh Tiwari and Shreyas Jain as lyricists for the soundtrack.
 Joginder Tuteja's mixed review for Bollywood Hungama was largely appreciative of the songs "Murabba" and "Maths Mein Dabba Gul", also acknowledging the soundtrack's "rural flavor".
 He deemed the overall album to be "strictly situational".
-The Times of India critic Mohar Basu gave the soundtrack a 3 out 5 star rating, saying that the "album wins you over with its innocence".
+The Times of India critic Mohar Basu gave the soundtrack a 3 out 5-star rating, saying that the "album wins you over with its innocence".
 Praising the pleasant "Murabba" and the catchy "Maths Mein Dabba", he asserted that the film "has music that will touch your heart".

 Release

 Marketing and release

 The film had its world premiere in the last week of September 2015 at the Silk Road Film Festival, Fuzhou, China.
 It was released under the title of The New Classmate, as it was at such international film festivals like the Marrakech International Film Festival and the Cleveland International Film Festival.
 The film then went on to be screened at the BFI London Film Festival (LFF) on 23 October 2015, and was lauded at the event.
 The release of the first look of the film coincided with the International Women's Day, 8 March.
-In the poster of the film, a smiling Swara Bhaskar is seen taking a leap with Ria Shukla in a red sari and a blue salwar kameez respectively.
+In the poster for the film, a smiling Swara Bhaskar is seen taking a leap with Ria Shukla in a red sari and a blue salwar kameez respectively.
 The poster was unveiled by the actress Sonam Kapoor, a close friend of Bhaskar.
 The official trailer was released by Eros productions on 22 March 2016.
 The launch took place at a media session in a classroom set-up with Bhaskar, Shukla and Pankaj Tripathi.
 At the event, the film's producer Anand L Rai said, "I associated with Nil Battey Sannata straight from my heart and I'm feeling very proud of the film."
 The trailer was well received by both critics and audiences.
 A reviewer for Daily News and Analysis thought of it as "heartwarming".
 The film had its theatrical release in India on 22 April 2016.